tytydraco/yessleep/out/Something_is_changing_people_into_something_new_and_I_think_Im_next.md

  He was trying to scream without vocal cords.

-“Please believe…” It said before yanking the cables from the back of its head.
+“Please believe…” It said before the cables were yanked from the back of his head.

 He fell motionless to the ground, and the light on the webcam and phone remained on.